maziac/DeZog/documentation/Usage.md

 - path: the path to the list file (relative to the 'rootFolder').
 - srcDirs (default=[""]):
     - [] = Empty array.
 Use .list file directly for stepping and setting of breakpoints.
     - array of strings = Non-empty.
 Use the (original source) files mentioned in the .list file.
 I.e. this allows you to step through .asm source files.
 The sources are located in the directories given here.
 They are relative to the 'rootFolder'.
 Several sources directories can be given here.
 All are tried.
-If you don't arrange your siles in subfolders just use '[""]' here or omit the parameter to use the default.
+If you don't arrange your files in subfolders just use '[""]' here or omit the parameter to use the default.
     - If you build your .list files from .asm files then use 'srcDirs' parameter.
 If you just own the .list file and not the corresponding .asm files don't use it.
 - asm: Choose you assembler here. "sjasmplus", "z80asm" or "z88dk".
 You don't need 'filter' if you specify 'asm'.
 - filter: A string with a reg expression substitution to pre-filter the file before reading.
 Used to read-in other formats than Savannah-z80asm, z88dk or sjasmplus.